jaredhoberock/variable/README.md

     std::tuple<int,int> config = evaluate(unevaluated_config, {"block_size", actual_block_size});

-A user-defined literal operator is included to make it convenient to spell these constants.
+A user-defined literal operator is included to make it convenient to spell these variables.

     // these two spellings are equivalent:
     variable<"block_size"> block_size_1;